Registration number 2450

 History

 GRAMARIE was built as a Watson Class lifeboat by J Samuel White of Cowes, Isle of Wight, in 1924.
-She is of mahogany double diagonal construction and has a Gardner 6LW diesel engine.
+Originally named H.F.
+BAILEY, she was of mahogany double diagonal construction.

-Although this vessel is on the Overseas Watch List, we are lacking information about this particular vessel.
+Although this vessel is believed disposed, we are lacking information about this particular vessel.
 If you have any information about this vessel, past or present, please contact us.

 Key dates